DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 Congratulations on being invited for an interview.
 This is an important stage in successfully getting a place on a teacher training course.

 These tips can you prepare for a successful interview.
-The exact process will vary depending on the course provider.
+The exact process will vary depending on the teacher training provider.

 ## Confirm your interview date

-The teacher training provider will email you with an interview date.
+The provider will email you with an interview date.
 If you can't make it then you may be able to ask for an alternative.

 Once the date is agreed you should recieve a confirmation email from the provider.
 Check this carefully to make sure you know exactly what to expect.
 For example, most providers ask for some type of presentation.
 Others may require maths or English tests to be completed in advance.

 ## Prepare what you need to know

-It's a good idea to check the course provider's website to understand more about them and what appeals to you.
+It's a good idea to check the provider's website to understand more about them and what appeals to you.
 You can refer to this information at your interview.

 Consider some possible safeguarding scenarios and how you might address them.
 Make sure you've read the [statutory guidance for schools and colleges on safeguarding children](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2).